Massey police shooting: Schools in lockdown

-A number of schools in West Auckland have been placed into lockdown after two police officers were shot in Massey.
+Eight schools in West Auckland have been placed into lockdown after two police officers were shot in Massey.

 One of those officers has died.